Sarah Jacob

-Sarah Jacob (12 May 1857 - 17 December 1869) was a Welsh child, one of the best-known of a number of so-called fasting girls of the 19th century in the United Kingdom and United States.
+Sarah Jacob (12 May 1857 - 17 December 1869) was a Welsh child, one of the best-known of a number of so-called fasting girls of the 19th century in the United Kingdom and the United States.

 Biography

 Sarah Jacob was born at Lletherneaudd, near Pencader, Carmarthenshire, the daughter of a farmer.
 Among her family, she was known by the pet name "Sal".
 From the age of ten, she was said to have gone without food for long periods but without any apparent effect on her health.
 Her parents began to receive visitors and to display the child to them, claiming that she had not eaten for many months; by the time she died, she was said to have gone without food for a total of 113 weeks.
 When the news of her supposed fasting reached the national press, an article on the subject was published in The Lancet, and eventually a team of four nurses was sent to the house to observe her and see whether she was secretly eating and drinking.
 They began their observations on 9 December 1869, and the girl died just over a week later.
 During the period the nurses were present, no one attempted to feed her.
-An autopsy performed after her death found generally healthy anatomy and fat tissue, as well as feces low in her intestines, indicating that she had been consuming food up until the start of the observation period.
+An autopsy performed after her death found generally healthy anatomy and fat tissue, as well as faeces low in her intestines, indicating that she had been consuming food up until the start of the observation period.